 Before you head home from sunny California, join us for one last infusion of inspiration and excitement…and the reveal of the 2023 Annual Conference location!

-This tour begins with an exclusive trip through the heart of the Coachella Valley as guests enjoy a professionally-narrated driving tour of the stars homes of yesteryear where they stayed and played: Frank Sinatra, William Devane (Knots Landing), Lucille Ball, Red Skelton, Ginger Rogers, Bing Crosby, Lilly Tomlin, Dean Martin, Cary Grant, Tony Curtis, The Marx Brothers…and so many more who lived and loved the lifestyle of the desert!
+This tour begins with an exclusive trip through the heart of the Coachella Valley as guests enjoy a professionally-narrated driving tour of the stars homes of yesteryear where they stayed and played: Frank Sinatra, William Devane (Knots Landing), Lucille Ball, Red Skelton, Ginger Rogers, Bing Crosby, Lily Tomlin, Dean Martin, Cary Grant, Tony Curtis, The Marx Brothers…and so many more who lived and loved the lifestyle of the desert!

 The tour continues at the Palm Springs Aerial Tramway, rising 8500 feet above the desert floor.
-Guests ride in new state-of-the-air Rotair tramcars that hold up to 50 passengers and revolve slowly from within, providing a spectacular 360 view of the magnificent valley floor and surrounding area.
+Guests ride in new state-of-the-air Rotair tramcars that hold up to 50 passengers and revolve slowly from within, providing a spectacular 360 degree view of the magnificent valley floor and surrounding area.
 Ascending Mt.
 San Jacinto, guests marvel at the breathtaking views as they pass through five micro-clime zones in just 15-20 minutes.

 Along the adventure, guests will also be given free time to explore downtown Palm Springs, where shopping, cafes, and art galleries await.

-Nature trails, animal shows, a state-of-the-art wildlife hospital, and much more are featured at The Living Desert, a unique zoo and botanical garden.
+Nature trails, animal shows, a state-of-the-art wildlife hospital, and much more are featured at the Living Desert, a unique zoo and botanical garden.
 Giraffes, mountain lions, zebras, and cheetahs are just a few of the species of incredible animals from Africa to North America on display.
 The botanical gardens include geographic replicas of areas as diverse as Baja California’s desert and the exotic deserts of Madagascar.
 Experience the Living Desert with a memorable, docent-guided, behind-the-scenes tram or walking tour.

 Stop by the interactive Discovery Center, visit one of the largest G-scale model train displays, enjoy a Wildlife Wonders animal presentation, hike the nature trails, and explore the state-of-the-art wildlife hospital.
 The Living Desert's mission is desert conservation through preservation, education, and appreciation.
-So get closer to nature at The Living Desert.
+So get closer to nature at the Living Desert.